CT Today With Paul Pacelli – What Should President Trump Do About Iran?

 Image Credit: Getty Images

-Melissa in the Morning: Security Failure
+Melissa in the Morning: Alex Jones Back in the News

-Melissa in the Morning: Security Failure
+Melissa in the Morning: Alex Jones Back in the News

 Image Credit: Reuters